AustinHerbert/NBA_LinearReg/README.md

 #### Outscoring by Wide Margin
     - This is the most obvious, if you score more than the other team by a wide margin means you are going to win games.
 Deeper look into this might suggest team can stay focus and speaks to pyshcology of said team.
-    Also, look into if when the largest margin occur and take a closer look
+    Also, look into if when the largest margin occur and take a closer look.

 ### Surprising Findings

 #### Offensive Rebounds
-    - "Traditional" thought is more offensive rebounds lead to more points, but that in this case doesn't appear to show in the data
+    - "Traditional" thought is more offensive rebounds lead to more points, but that in this case doesn't appear to show in the data.
 #### Turnover Differential
     - "Traditional" thought is win the turnover battle, win the game.
 Data suggest otherwise.
-One reason could be that not every BLK turns into a turnover
+One reason could be that not every BLK turns into a turnover.
 #### 3P%
-    - "Traditional" thought is 3's are worth more than 2's so if you shot a higher % the result would be positivly correlated
+    - "Traditional" thought is 3's are worth more than 2's so if you shot a higher % the result would be positivly correlated.